More at rubyonrails.org:

 File/Folder Purpose

-app/ Contains the controllers, models, views, helpers, mailers, channels, jobs, and assets for your application.
+app/ Contains the controllers, models, views, helpers, mailers, jobs, and assets for your application.
 You'll focus on this folder for the remainder of this guide.

 bin/ Contains the rails script that starts your app and can contain other scripts you use to set up, update, deploy, or run your application.